 “These last remnants of Ervil LeBaron’s flock are still a risk to the rest of society.
 They are the last ones who may still feel bound by his blood covenant that has claimed so many innocent lives.

-So I am very impressed, now, with Rena — How she not only remade herself, but used her personal awakening to also help remake and save other unfortunate cult inductees born and raised in my uncle Ervil’s bizarre and dangerous mafioso cult.
+If so, I’m impressed with the present-day Rena.
+Because this means she not only remade herself: She used her personal awakening to help remake and save other unfortunate cult inductees born and raised in my Uncle Ervil’s bizarre and dangerous mafioso clan.

-When her memoir was published, it sounded to me like she had lots of deprogramming and repentance still left in her wake before she could convince me she was no longer caught up in the beliefs of “The Lambs of God” and it’s avenging angels.
+Rena’s old memoir, however, sounded to me like she had lots of deprogramming and repentance left to do, back then, before she could convince me she was no longer caught up in some of the abusive beliefs of “The Lambs of God” and it’s avenging angels.

-So I didn’t see how it would be helpful at all to stick Uncle Ervil’s warped children off on some ranch with her and others like her.
-Besides, that sounded like just another reclusive cult to me.
-I felt the best way to civilize warped children was to fully emerse them in a much better environment than the one they came from.
+Besides, her ranch idea sounded like another reclusive cult to me.
+I felt the best way to civilize warped and abused children was to fully immerse them in a much more healthy environment than the one they came from.

-I didn’t think it would be beneficial for a messed up and confused band of cult and ex-cult members to all be living together on some ranch with simply more of their own kind who also grew up in their backwards, brainwashed, degenerate, and vengeful cult past.
+In other words, I didn’t think it would be beneficial for a messed up and confused band of cult and ex-cult members to be living together on a singular ranch with more of their own kind who’d also grown up in their backward, brainwashed, degenerate past.

-It seemed to me, to best heal and overcome “damaged human goods,” They would need to mix and mingle with a normal and better example of beings — strong people they could emulate and learn from — not some adults who still likely had a lifetime of healing left ahead of them before they fully emerged from their bloody cult mindset and the harm it left in its wake.
+It seemed to me, the best way to heal “damaged human goods” was to mix and mingle them with normal and better examples — strong people they could emulate and learn from — not some adults who still likely had a lifetime of healing left ahead of them before they fully emerged from their bloody, cult mindset; and the harm it left in its wake.

-Or perhaps it was a take-off from Uncle Ervil’s cult, and possibly indoctrinating at least some of Ervil’s progeny.
-Or it was a new group, altogether, but using Ervil’s teachings and trying to bring converts into its bloody cult under a new “prophet,” now.
+I figure a take-off from Uncle Ervil’s cult was possibly indoctrinating some of Ervil’s progeny and old cult members.
+Or it was a new group, altogether, but using Ervil’s teachings; and trying to bring converts into its bloody cult under a new self-proclaimed prophet.

-As I said, yesterday Gabriela told me it was thanks to Ervil’s ex-wife Rena’s loving and devoted care of her ex-husband Ervil’s kids that she, herself, was brought out of her father’s cult mess she had grown up in.
+Gabriela told me it was thanks to Ervil’s ex-wife Rena’s loving and devoted care of her ex-husband Ervil’s kids that she, Gabriela, was brought out of her father’s cult-cesspool she had grown up in.

-And Gabriela has since become a new person, on her way to doing wonderful service to help make the world a better place to live in!
-Plus she’s an author, blogger, poet, artist, academic, and more.
-I’m expecting great things from her in the future — in keeping with the great things she is doing now by getting her college degrees, etc..
+Since then, Gabriela has become a new person, on her way to doing wonderful service to help make the world a better place!
+She’s a poet, artist, academic, leader, and more.
+I’m expecting great things from her in the future — in keeping with the things she is doing now by getting her college degree, etc.

-I must add that Rena’s old memoir desperately needs to be fact-checked!
-Not all is factual.
-Also she makes assumptions about a number of serious things that took place in Ervil’s life, as though she were an authority on the subjects.
-But her assumptions are based only on uneducated and wishful thinking.
+That said, as per Rena’s old memoir “Blood Covenant,” penned over 30 years ago, it’s still a worthwhile read but desperately needs fact-checking!
+Also, she makes assumptions about a number of serious things that took place in Ervil’s life, as though she were an authority on the subjects.
+But her assumptions are based on uneducated and wishful thinking.